Ghost Tropic (film)

 Ghost Tropic is a 2019 Belgian drama film directed by Bas Devos.
 It was screened in the Directors' Fortnight section at the 2019 Cannes Film Festival.

 Plot

 A woman falls asleep on the subway.
 Arriving at the end of the line, there are no more trains running and she decides to make the long walk home on foot.
-A journey through the city of Brussels that leads to a series of nocturnal encounters.
+A journey through the city of Brussels leads to a series of nocturnal encounters.